wandb/weave/docs/docs/introduction.md

 ## Why use Weave?

 Building applications with large language models is a new style of software development.
 While these models are incredibly powerful, they are also non-deterministic and therefore tricky to make use of.
-Weave helps you harness this potential.
+Weave helps you harness their potential.

 You can use Weave to:
 - log and debug language model inputs, outputs, and traces